 The best way to get around the Great Barrier Reef is by car or boat, depending on where you plan to spend the majority of your time.
 If you're on the mainland, renting a car is the best way to get to and from the attractions in and around Cairns.
-However, if you're planning to spend your vacation on one of the reef's more remote areas, like the Whitsunday Islands or Lizard Island, then catching a boat is your best bet.
-Because Cairns is the tourist hub of Queensland (and a convenient point from which to explore the reef), many Great Barrier Reef visitors fly into Cairns International Airport (CNS).
-(If you're traveling from the U.S., you'll have to change planes in Sydney or Brisbane to get to Cairns.)
-If you're flying directly to one of the islands on the reef, you'll likely fly into the Great Barrier Reef Airport (HTI) on Hamilton Island.
-This airport welcomes flights from Cairns, Brisbane, Sydney and Melbourne provided by carriers like Virgin Australia, Jetstar and Qantas.
+But if you're planning to spend your vacation on one of the reef's more remote areas, like the Whitsunday Islands or Lizard Island, then catching a boat is your best bet.
+Because Cairns is the tourist hub of Queensland (and a convenient point from which to explore the reef), many Great Barrier Reef visitors fly into Cairns Airport (CNS).
+Keep in mind, though, that you'll have to change planes in Sydney or Brisbane to get to Cairns from the U.S. If you're flying directly to one of the islands on the reef, you'll likely fly into the Great Barrier Reef Airport (HTI) on Hamilton Island.
+This airport welcomes flights from Cairns, Brisbane, Sydney and Melbourne provided by carriers like Virgin Australia Airlines, Jetstar Airways and Qantas.
 From Hamilton Island, you can easily hop on a plane or boat to explore the reef's neighboring islands.

 If you're not planning to spend your entire vacation on one of the reef's secluded islands, consider renting a car.
 Having your own set of wheels will allow you to embark on excursions up and down the coast.
-The Captain Cook Highway runs from Cairns all the way to the Far North Queensland town of Mossman, with tourist towns like Palm Cove and Port Douglas in between, not to mention plenty of tropical scenery along the way.
-You'll also find a fair amount of scenic drives along the Whitsunday coastline.
-Rental agencies like Avis, Hertz and Europcar are stationed at Cairns International Airport and Airlie Beach, which is located in central Queensland, about 390 miles southeast of Cairns.
-You can use your own driver's license to get around Queensland, but remember that Aussies drive on the left side of the road.
-And if you're heading north, plan to fill up on gas – stations grow sparse the farther up the coast you climb.
+The Captain Cook Highway runs from Cairns all the way to the northern Queensland town of Mossman, with tourist towns like Palm Cove and Port Douglas in between, not to mention plenty of tropical scenery.
+You'll also find a fair amount of scenic drives along the Whitsundays coastline.
+Multiple rental agencies are stationed at Cairns Airport and Airlie Beach, which is located in central Queensland, about 386 miles southeast of Cairns.
+You can use your own driver's license to get around Queensland, but remember that Aussies drive on the left side of the road and calculate distances in kilometers.
+And if you're heading north, plan to fill up on gas – stations grow sparse the farther up the coast you travel.

-For scenic island-hopping, consider booking a charter or tour flight with one of the reef's charter operators.
-GBR Helicopters, GSL Aviation and Air Whitsunday all offer transfers to and from Cairns International Airport (CNS) to the reef's islands for as little as $79 AUD per person ($74 USD).
+For scenic island-hopping, consider booking a charter or plane tour with one of the reef's charter operators.
+GBR Helicopters, GSL Aviation and Air Whitsunday all offer transfers between Cairns Airport and the reef's islands starting at 189 Australian dollars ($140) per person.
 These same operators also offer sightseeing tours.
-GBR Helicopters operates a variety of flights that depart from Cairns or Port Douglas and afford spectacular views of Far North Queensland's World Heritage rainforest or some of the northern reefs verdant islands, like Green Island and Mission Bay.
-For daylong sightseeing tours that include island stopovers, consider GSL Aviation or Air Whitsunday.
+For daylong tours that include island stopovers, consider GSL Aviation or Air Whitsunday.

-Perhaps the most cost-effective way to explore the entire Queensland coast is to take the Queensland Rail.
-Queensland Rail offers high-speed Tilt Trains (trains with "tilt technology" that enable a smoother, faster ride) from Brisbane to Rockhampton and Cairns, making stops along the way in cities like Mackay, Prosperine and Townsville.
-Fares for trips departing from Cairns to Brisbane start at $161 AUD (about $151 USD); trips from Brisbane to Rockhampton start at $101.25 AUD (about $95 USD).
-Trains operating between Brisbane and Cairns run twice weekly, while trains from Brisbane to Bundaberg and Rockhampton run six days a week.
-(If you're looking to travel from Bundaberg or Rockhampton back to Brisbane, you can catch a ride daily.)
-Trains are equipped with sleeper berths, buffet and club cars, power outlets and built-in TVs.
-And if the thought of seeing all of Queensland via train travel appeals to you, Queensland Rail also offers vacation packages that range from four to 14 days in length, taking passengers everywhere from the reef to the outback.
+Perhaps the most cost-effective way to explore the entire Queensland coast is to travel by Queensland Rail.
+Queensland Rail offers high-speed Tilt Trains (trains with "tilt technology" that enable a smoother, faster ride) from Brisbane to Bundaberg and Cairns, making stops along the way in cities like Mackay, Airlie Beach and Townsville.
+Fares Brisbane to Cairns trips start at AU$390 (about $290); rides from Brisbane to Bundaberg start at AU$49 (or roughly $36).
+Trains traveling between Brisbane and Cairns operate five days a week at 9 a.m. and 3:45 p.m., while Brisbane to Bundaberg train services are offered two days a week at 5:15 a.m. and 4:55 p.m.
+Available departure days vary depending on the route direction.
+Trains are equipped with sleeper berths, baggage and club cars, power outlets and overhead TV monitors.
+And if the thought of seeing all of Queensland via train travel is appealing, Queensland Rail also offers vacation packages that range from four to eight days in length, taking passengers everywhere from the reef to the outback.